 The first time I watched a beheading, my father stood beside me.
 His hand perched on my shoulder.
 He squeezed.
 A heavy grip.
 I don’t remember how old I was.
 I was small.
 It’s been a long while.
 Centuries longer than most people can remember.
-If I can barely recall the week prior, I guarantee I cannot remember anything pre-Charlemagne.
-But, I do know that this recollection was before the days of old Charlemagne.
+But, I do know this recollection was before the days of old Charlemagne.
 Maybe I was seven, maybe eight.
 However old I was, I should not have been there.
 Probably no one should have.

 I remember a horse coming around the bend of trees, the sound of the prison it pulled, wheezing and raising dust over the dirt road.
 It clattered to a stop.
 I remember the man’s face as he was pulled from within the wooden jail.
 He was not dignified, he was not calm.
-He was not walking to his death tall.
-The man was pulling faces, distorting his eyes.
+He was a man walking to his death in shambles.
+He made strange faces, distorting his eyes.
 His nose scrunched, his mouth whimpered and shook.
 He prayed for help, begged for mercy.

-‘Eh, shut up,’ I remember one of his captors saying, and slapping the back of his head.
+‘Eh, shut up,’ one of his captors said, slapping the back of his head.

 The prisoner was moaning, with unacquainted despair.
 He knew what was coming.
 Only the hand of a god could spare him his fate.
 He was dropped to his knees in the middle of the road.
 He sobbed, and the tears cleaned the grime from his cheeks.

 ‘It is only afternoon,’ spoke my father.
 I started at his deep voice, not expecting him to speak.
 He rarely talked, and when he did, it was usually to compliment my mother or share a sparse bit of wisdom with me.

 I was not certain if my father was speaking to me, so I looked to the other men around us.
 None replied to him.
 My father was staring at me, once more.
 His full eyes caused me to start, again.